dotnet/designs/proposed/simple-csharp-programs.md

 This lets you "grow up" into a project by:

 * Creating a project file and placing it in the current directory, with a name that matches
-* Potentially removing shebangs / special directives and converting things to an appropriate SDK attribute or `PackageReference`
+* Potentially removing `#!` directives / special directives and converting things to an appropriate SDK attribute or `PackageReference`
 * Provides a nice message saying what it did

 After this, you need to run your program with `dotnet run` and friends, but by virtue of being a project, you now have the full `dotnet` toolset at your disposal.

-Shebangs wouldn't technically need to be removed.
+`#!` directives wouldn't technically need to be removed.
 You should still be able to run a single file the same was as before.
 Having a project file in the current directory shouldn't change that.

 The second option has potentially wild implications across our entire build tools and IDE tooling stack.
 It would require us to fundamentally rethink how .NET applications can be built.